Guides

 Trigger notifications based on your own business logic

-Some teams use custom domains with Firma.dev's email templates.
+Some teams use custom domains and templates with Firma.dev handling delivery.
 Others turn off everything and own the entire communication layer.
 Both work.

 The signing experience shouldn't feel like a redirect to another product.
-Embedded editors let you build the entire workflow into your application.
+Embedded interfaces let you build the entire workflow into your application.

-Both editors use JWT authentication.
-Your backend generates a short-lived token, and the frontend loads the component with that token.
-No API keys exposed to the client.
+All three use JWT authentication.
+Your backend generates a short-lived token, and the frontend loads the component in an iframe with that token.
+No API keys are exposed to the client.

 Choosing the Right Approach